infobaleen/infobaleen.github.io/docs/Platform/Menu/Manage Data/Import-Files.md

 ### Set up a configuration
 Add a database and name the `Database` based on the what system they use (centra, voyado, etc), and choose the matching `Driver`.
 In the `Config` field, check the standard URL provided by the corresponding ecommerce platform.

-**Notes:**
-* A key or token is needed to access the databases.
-This key is listed under `Admin -> Secrets`.
+**Note:** A key or token is most often needed to access databases.
+This key can be added under `Admin -> Secrets`.
-* For **Centra** customers there are fields that need to be specified:
-    * `"Limit":100000` : This is a limit so that we do not overload Centra servers when fetching data
-    * `"Store":1,"Market":3,"PriceList":19,"Warehouses":[2,3]`: These are specifications to fetch the correct data, the customer seldom knows this but Centra should have the information.
-* For **Voyado** customers there are fields that need to be specified:
-    * `"Directories"`: These are the directories that can be found in the [Azure data lake]((#find-voyado-files-to-import))
-    * There are defauly directories that will be accessible without specifying them, these are `store/`, `receiptItems/`, `article/` and `allContacts/`
-* There is an option also to `Add Integration`.
-This part can be skipped, it is only used when we send data to customers.

 ### Make arbitrary query
 Create a source and make an arbitrary query similar to ``` SELECT * FROM `users.gz` ``` for Centra.
 You can list possible paths by using ``` SELECT * FROM `*` ```.

-This will trigger a proxy sync, and if a Centra customer the `.gz` files will appear once completed.
+This will trigger a proxy sync, and in the case of a Centra customer as in the example image below, the `.gz` files will appear once completed.
 This normally takes 1-5 hours.

 <img width="1198" alt="Screenshot 2022-05-10 at 10 31 03" src="https://user-images.githubusercontent.com/4352260/167585099-4bbcfd77-008e-455d-93bf-89e257d6b306.png">